vanzll/vanzll.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*  &nbsp;🎉🎉 Awarded *NUS Research Scholarship* to support my Ph.D studies in [National University of Singapore](https://nus.edu.sg/) beginning from Jan, 2026.
 - *2025.09*  &nbsp;🎉🎉 Joined [Nanyang Technological University](https://www.ntu.edu.sg/) as a research staff.
-- *2025.08*  &nbsp;🎉🎉 Received my B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) with 1-st class honor!
+- *2025.08*  &nbsp;🎉🎉 Received my B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) with 1-st class honor, looking forward to new jouney!
 - *2025.05*  &nbsp;🎉🎉 One paper accepted by ICML 2025.
 - *2025.03*  &nbsp;🎉🎉 One paper accepted by ICLR 2025 (generative models for robot learning workshop).
 - *2024.12*  &nbsp;🎉🎉 One paper accepted by AAMAS 2025 (oral).
 - *2024.12*  &nbsp;🎉🎉 One paper accepted by AAAI 2025 (oral).
 - *2024.09*  &nbsp;🎉🎉 One invention patent is published.
 - *2024.09*  &nbsp;🎉🎉 Awarded *Academic Performance Scholarship* (for top 5% students) for consecutive two years.
-- *2024.07*  &nbsp;🎉🎉 Joined Centre for Frontier AI Research, A*STAR (Singapore) as a research intern.
-Excited to explore interesting topics!
 - *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As tech co-founder, I co-founded enterprise "Metasequoia Intelligence" based in Shenzhen, China.
 - *2021.09*  &nbsp;🎉🎉 Awarded *Zhejiang Guolong Inspirational* and *Diligentia Bowen* Scholarship to support my undergraduate studies in CUHK(SZ).
-- *2019.09*  &nbsp;🎉🎉 Lucky to achieve 1-st prize in *Chinese Mathematics Olympics (CMO)* (Chongqing Province) and happy to have this intellectually-rewarding experience.

 <span class='anchor' id='about-me'></span>